Ultimate Garter Snake Care Sheet

 Garter Snake Handling

-When you first bring home your garter snake it is important to place them directly into their enclosure and avoid handling them for 3-5 days while they get settled into their new environment.
+When you first bring home your garter snake it is important to place them directly into their enclosure and avoid handling them the first week while they get settled into their new environment.
 It is also important to note that during this time, they should be quarantined in a room far away from any other reptiles you may own while you monitor them.
 This is to prevent the spread of any sickness or mites that this new snake may have.
 To learn how to quarantine a new reptile, check out my article here.
 If you don’t own any other reptiles, there's no need to worry about quarantining them, however it is still a good idea to temporarily place them onto a paper towel substrate to monitor their droppings before transitioning them to a more natural looking substrate.

 After the snake has had time to settle in, it is important to begin handling them so that they can get used to you.
 You can handle your snake once or twice weekly, but never more than once a day.
 Handling them too often can cause unnecessary stress.
 Remember, handling is for your enjoyment — not your snakes.
 Although most garter snakes are fairly docile snakes, if you attempt to pick them up in a way that mimics offering food they may become confused and bite you.
 Never yank your hand away from your garter snake if they do bite you.
 They have rear facing teeth, and therefore, pulling away can rip out their teeth, which can cause mouth rot.
 You should also avoid picking them up from above as it may frighten them.
 Predators tend to come from above, so it's best to gently reach for them from the side.